kurmachu/retro-docs-site/README.md

 ## Themes
 Themes are placed in catagories in the themes folder and automatically added to the list on full build, you can copy [Arithm](https://github.com/kurmachu/retro-docs-site/blob/master/themes/default/arithm.css) for commented properties and examples.

-Please ensure themes are accessible (using devtools, or [WebAIM](https://webaim.org/resources/contrastchecker/)), unless you specifically state a theme as not meant to be accessible.
+Please ensure themes are accessible (using devtools, or [WebAIM](https://webaim.org/resources/contrastchecker/)), unless you specifically opt-out of accessibility with the `"accessibility":"ignore"` meta property.
+If you are making a theme specifically meant to be accessible, you may use the `"accessibility":"optimized"` tag.
+> Accessibility optimized themes are reviewed to a higher standard than the default accessibility level.
+They should be free of all accessibility issues (up to AAA) on all states (hover, active, etc).

 Of course, you can add any css to the themes!
 You aren't just limited to the variables.

+If you feel it appropriate, you can create a new catagory by simply making a new folder. _Folders cannot be nested at this time._